Pakistan orders Shell subsidiary to pay $2.4 million for tanker blast

 (This version of the story corrects currency conversion in pagaraph 9)

-(Additional reporting by Mubasher Bukhari; Writing by Kay Johnson; Editing by Robert Birsel)
+Additional reporting by Mubasher Bukhari; Writing by Kay Johnson; Editing by Robert Birsel